 Prior to creating VEECs for an activity, accredited persons must have collected the required documents as specified in Table 13 for water heating activities and Table 26 for space heating and cooling activities.
-The commission may ask for these records as part of our certificate assessment process.
+We may ask for these records as part of our certificate assessment process.

-To create VEECs, you can upload the activity using either an upload form or the online user interface on the VEU Registry.
+To create VEECs in the VEU Registry, you can upload the activity using either bulk submissions completed through an Application Programming Interface (API) connector or activity submission form in the VEU Registry.
 Different activity types have different data input requirements, so it is important that you input the correct data in the relevant fields.

-After you press the 'create' button, the VEECs associated with your activities are created and assigned a unique identifier.
+After you press the 'submit' button, the VEECs associated with your activities are created and assigned a unique identifier.